Skip to Main Content

 With Player of the Year candidate Jared Sullinger manning the paint and fan-favorite point guard (and current practicing physician) Aaron Craft ’14, ’24 MD at the top of the key, this Buckeye squad spent most of the season ranked in the Top 10.
 Coached by Matta, the co-Big Ten regular season champs boasted wins over No. 3 Duke and No. 5 Michigan State.
 The Buckeyes fell by only 2 points in the NCAA Tournament semifinals to the Kansas Jayhawks.

-Want to vote in the next round?
-The teams that make our Final Four will be revealed on our homepage Monday, Feb.
-10. Mark your calendars!
+Want to vote in the final round?
+The teams that make our last match will be revealed on this webpage by Monday, Feb.
+17. Mark your calendars!

 Rate this story